juandl/myTodoApp/README.md

-# To-do App (express, mongodb and react)
+# To-do App (expres, mongodb and react)

+## Description
+The first time the user enters the application, a "user_uid" cookie will be created and assigned to identify each user and their "to-do".

 ## Missing or to improve
 * Improve docker and production build
 * Improve handle errors for API
 * Improve handle errors for react app from api
-* Improve some functions to allow unmount effects
-* Improve first initials setup (showing a first demo to-do and small tutorial)
 * Add session auth

 ## Available Scripts